Vintage Kitchen Meets 2026

 2025 - 2026

-Which is exactly why a house that’s over 100 years old is never boring - it’s a collaboration with the past.
+And that’s exactly why a house that’s more than a century old is never boring - it carries all those decisions with it.